lisa-dai/web-diary/README.md

 4 React/js:
 change buttons and themesss
-create custom cursor animation, (when holding mouse button down -> skull open and closes mouth)
+create custom cursor animation, (when holding mouse button down -> skull open and closes mouth) mood tracker: add emojis or sliders to log mood with each entry sketch pad: add small sketchpad using HTML5 Canvas or Fabric.js for visual journaling